-Comprehensive Science Education (9-12) Health & Physical Education (K-12) Comprehensive Social Studies (9-12) Mathematics (9-12)
+Comprehensive Science Education (9-12) Health & Physical Education (K-12)

-Elementary Education (K-6) Comprehensive Social Studies (9-12)
+Comprehensive Social Studies (9-12) Mathematics (9-12) Elementary Education (K-6) English (9-12)

-English (9-12) Special Education (K-12)
+Special Education (K-12)

-Teacher candidates planning to teach in North Carolina must be licensed at the elementary or secondary level based upon these criteria:
+Teacher candidates planning to teach in North Carolina must be licensed at the elementary, secondary, or K-12 level based upon these criteria:

-- Successful completion of the Pfeiffer University program as approved by the NCDPI. - Recommendation of the University. - Pass the NC Department of Public Instruction required exams. - Completion of all graduation requirements.
+- Successful completion of the Pfeiffer University program as approved by the NCDPI. - Recommendation of the University. - Pass the NC Department of Public Instruction required licensure exams. - Completion of all graduation requirements.